Student Resources: Graduate Study

 General Test: The GRE General Test plays a similar but less important role in graduate admissions than the SAT I plays in undergraduate admissions.
 Information about the test is available online at www.gre.org/cbttest.html.

 Subject Test: The test that matters at many graduate programs is the Subject Test in Mathematics.
 Information about this GRE Subject Test is available online at http://www.ets.org.
-You must register by September 9 to take the Subject Test on October 15, and by October 7 to take the Subject Test on November 12.
+Register by August 22 to take the Subject Test on September 27, and by September 19 to take the Subject Test on October 25.
 Calculus is 50% of the test, algebra is 25%, and other topics (real analysis, discrete math, general topology, geometry, complex variables, probability and statistics, and numerical analysis) are 25%.
 Try the practice test!

 Strengths of Individual Programs: The American Mathematical Society surveys graduate programs in the mathematical sciences annually.
 The number of graduate students, the number of faculty, the number of degrees awarded broken down by research area, and the number of faculty who have published in the last three years are some of the statistics published annually in Assistantships and Graduate Fellowships in the Mathematical Sciences.
 If you want to know which graduate programs have a high level of activity in your areas of interest or which graduate programs have a high Ph.D. completion rate, this publication is the place to start.
 But ultimately, you will want to write to about a dozen programs to request detailed information that is current.
 Links to the web sites of all U.S. mathematics departments are listed alphabetically on a page at Penn State recommended by Curtis.

 National Fellowships: Fellowships offered by government organizations for graduate study in the mathematical sciences include National Science Foundation Graduate Fellowships, National Defense Science and Engineering Graduate Fellowship, and National Physical Sciences Consortium Graduate Fellowships.
-The application deadline for NSF graduate fellowships is in early November; the application deadline for NDSEG graduate fellowships is in mid December; and the application deadline for NPSC graduate fellowships is late November.
+The application deadline for NSF graduate fellowships is October 30, 2014; the application deadline for NDSEG graduate fellowships is December 12, 2014; and the application deadline for NPSC graduate fellowships is typically November 30.